viking-sudo-rm/jekyll-lambda/_posts/2018-11-29-Capsule Networks for NLP.md

 Connecting layers of a capsules is a little more complicated than matrix multiplication in a conventional neural network.
 The existence of instantiation parameters allows us construct layer connection that enforce a learned notion of agreement.
 This is done in a two-step process:

-1. Compute "vote vectors" between each capsule $i$ in the previous layer and each capsule $j$ in the following layer.
+1. Compute *vote vectors* between each capsule $i$ in the previous layer and each capsule $j$ in the following layer.
 Intuitively, these vote vectors encode what information should be passed from $i$ to $j$.
-2. Run an iterative algorithm called dynamic routing to calculate the next layer's capsules from the vote vectors.
+2. Run an iterative algorithm called *dynamic routing* to calculate the next layer's capsules from the vote vectors.
 This algorithm is meant to enforce agreement, and uses no parameters.

 An important fact to highlight is that, just like in a standard neural network, we can get different kinds of layers by applying routing in different ways.
 For example, we can get a convolutional capsule layer if we route from a sliding window in the previous layer, or a feedforward capsule layer if we route from all the capsules in the previous layer.
 Another important type of capsule layer is a primary capsule layer, which converts normal neural network values into capsules.
 This is always applied at the beginning of a capsule network.